bitquery/graphql-docs/docs/building-queries/FAQ.md

 # Glossary and Frequently Asked Questions

+## What is a maker and taker in a DEX Trade?
+To put it simply, the maker is the party that provides liquidity to the market and  the taker is the one who accepts the maker's offer and completes the trade.

-## What is the difference between a transfer and a transaction on chain?
+## What is the difference between a transfer and a transaction on the chain?

 Please read the difference between Transfers and transactions [**here**](https://community.bitquery.io/t/transfers-vs-transactions-what-is-the-difference/1589).

 ## How to calculate the price of a token in USD?

-We can calculate price of a token in USD using `buyAmountUSD` and `sellAmount` fields.
+We can calculate the price of a token in USD using `buyAmountUSD` and `sellAmount` fields.

 The USD price is then calculated by dividing the `buyAmountUSD` field by the `sellAmount` field.
 This gives us the USD price of the sell currency in terms of the buy currency.